na-na-hi/renget/archive/kira67.md

 **ULTIMATE**
 Enters sniper mode, uses [White Note] to cast a total of 3 shots, dealing 500% + 500% + 700% ATK of Ice DMG.
 Each shot inflict 6 points of Rime trauma.

-If Ultimate is used from off field state, when Ultimate ends, Shigure Kira will enter field after the final shot.
+If Ultimate is used from off field state, when Ultimate ends, Shigure Kira will enter the field after the final shot.

 (Note: Ult cast animation is a suspended animation and doesn't stop time.
 Aiming during sniper mode stops time)